 I have also conducted research on the revitalization of the American labor movement.
 In 2015 I published an article looking at a rare case of a successful union-worker center alliance in New York City in Work, Employment and Society.
 An earlier version of this article won the 2009 best graduate student paper award, honorable mention, from the American Sociological Association Labor and Labor Movements section.

 I have taught courses on classical and contemporary social theory, international development, introduction to sociology, urban studies, democracy, political economy, contemporary Latin American politics, and climate change.

 In addition to academic research, teaching and writing, I seek to engage with the broader public in a number of ways.
 These include serving on the advisory board of the Participatory Budgeting Project and the North American Participatory Budgeting Research Board.
 I have also worked as a research consultant, advisor and process facilitator with participatory budgeting processes (and community activists seeking to initiate such processes) in Vallejo and Oakland, California.
-Recently I was invited to monitor Venezuela’s parliamentary election and traveled there as part of the National Electoral Council’s International Electoral Accompaniment process.
-Since 2013 I have served as a member of the American Sociological Association Task Force on Engaging Sociology, helping the discipline to think about how to evaluate (for purposes of hiring and promotion) publicly oriented communication.
+In 2015 I was invited to monitor Venezuela’s parliamentary election and traveled there as part of the National Electoral Council’s International Electoral Accompaniment process.
+From 2013-2016 I served as a member of the American Sociological Association Task Force on Engaging Sociology, helping the discipline to think about how to evaluate (for purposes of hiring and promotion) publicly oriented communication and write a report on this.

 My research has been supported by fellowships from the National Science Foundation, the Andrew W. Mellon Foundation, the Institute of Labor and Employment, the University of California, Berkeley and the University at Albany, SUNY.
 I have received awards for my research, teaching and public engagement work from the ASA Sociology of Development Section, Labor and Labor Movement Section, the Latin American Studies Association Venezuelan Studies Section, UC Berkeley and UC Berkeley Sociology department.